 Mistakes will happen in business.
-An empathetic response will prevent the damage from worsening, especially in terms of public opinion and consumer behavior.
+An empathetic response will prevent the damage from worsening, especially in terms of public opinion and consumer behaviour.
 Empathy in the workplace can also prevent problems such as harassment and exploitation, which harm employees.

 Anybody Can Practice Empathy

 Some people are indeed more empathetic than others.
 However, empathy is similar to a muscle that anybody can strengthen.
-Leaders who recognize that they struggle with empathy can intentionally take time to slow down their responses in meetings to avoid making hasty, curt statements.
+Leaders who recognise that they struggle with empathy can intentionally take time to slow down their responses in meetings to avoid making hasty, curt statements.
 They can also ask an accountability buddy to help them.